Here we go! My mom’s very famous recipe for salty pickled cucumbers. Requested and copied by so many neighbors and

 Growing up my parents had been tending a Schrebergarten (community garden) in our hometown in Germany.
-This garden was not part of one of those gardening communities, where they constantly check, if you cut your grass accurately and you find some (actually many) of them strangely decorated with garden gnomes and plastic deer.
+This garden was not part of one of those gardening communities, where they constantly check if you cut your grass accurately and you find some (actually many) of them strangely decorated with garden gnomes and plastic deer.
 Not at all, this was no club or something similar.
 It was just a bunch of people growing their own vegetables, fruits and flowers for their families.
-This place was kind of hidden and most people didn’t even knew, that it even existed in the middle of the city.
+This place was kind of hidden and most people didn’t even know, that it even existed in the middle of the city.

 Back then my appreciation for vegetable crops had been very limited.
 I never understood why my parents won’t just plant berry bushes and a cherry tree, this would have been more than fine with me.
 Instead, there had been green beans, onions, carrots, herbs, radishes, and cucumbers.
 Actually, half of this garden had been occupied by cucumber bushes with prickly leafs.
 My parents took especially good care of those bushes and they were rewarded with a constant harvest over the summer months.

 Green little cucumbers had been picked and buckets full of them had been carried home.
 Very soon after arrival my mom gave them a bath and prepared everything for pickling.
 I can still recall this squeaky noise when she pushed more and more cucumbers into the preserving glasses.
 Jars filled with pickles took over our basement, they sat there lined up on the counter and you would find them behind every cabinet door you would open.
 I have to admit they didn’t look very appealing to me.
 The bright green color of the cucumbers turned paler and the salt water looked milky.
 As I said I had been very fond of sweet fruits rather than salty pickles.

 But fall would come and bring cravings for hearty meals.
 And my mom just had to grab a jar from the basement to upgrade a simple slice of bread with cheese into a savory sandwich with a salty and crunchy pickle.
 And I liked that!